Aim and Outputs

 - create and apply culturally sensitive approaches in one’s work by using practical tools given during the course.

-As one of the results, the project has collected important tourism guidelines around the project area and gathered them together to a prezi-presentation, which will guide you through the world of guidelines.
+We have collected important tourism guidelines around the project area and gathered them together to a prezi-presentation, that offers guidance through the world of guidelines.
 Guidelines and quality certificates provide learning materials and means of recognition for companies that aim to improve their tourism services towards a more sustainable and responsible tourism practice.
-In the presentation, there are examples from Canada, Greenland, Finland, Sweden and Norway, but also some important international guidelines.
-Hopefully they will give all the stakeholders new ideas and inspiration.
+The map includes examples from Canada, Greenland, Finland, Sweden and Norway.
+Moreover, it draws focus on important international guidelines that can offer new ideas and inspiration.